Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Climate action in our operations

-Although most of our emissions come from our supply chain, our operational carbon-reduction efforts are also critical for reaching net zero.
+While most of our emissions come from our agriculture supply chain, our efforts to reduce greenhouse gas emissions in our operations are also critical for reaching net zero.

 - Green tariffs